How to apply

 - Access the project portal, apply for the programme and upload the Experiment Proposal Form.

-- If you are a citizen of a Cooperating State, obtain a letter of endorsement from your national agency stating that you will be supported financially throughout the programme.
+- If you are a team of a Cooperating State*, obtain a letter of endorsement from your national agency stating that you will be supported financially throughout the programme.
 Contact ESA’s Education Office for further details if needed.

 SNSB/ESA proposals will be assessed by a panel of experts.
 Pre-selected experiments will be invited to participate in a selection workshop at ESTEC where a final selection will be made.